Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 Lastly, requests for court records can be made to the National Archives but will cost $35-90.

-How To Find Birth & Death Records Miami-Dade County (Vital Records & Certificates)
+How To Get Birth & Death Records Miami-Dade County (Vital Records & Certificates)

 Miami-Dade public records include birth certificates, death certificates, and other vital records which members of the public can order via the Florida Department of Health or any of the county health departments if they fit certain criteria.3